codeOlam/react-amplify-blog/README.md

-# React Blog with Amplify
+# React Blog with Amplify and GraphQl